Xiaohong-Deng/algorithms/README.md

 # Algorithms
-General purpose algorithms and data structure for practice.
+General purpose algorithms and data structures for practice.